-Please refer to the opening hours section of this website and signs displayed at all main entrances for current closing times.
+Please refer to the visitor information section of this website and the signs displayed at all main entrances for current closing times.

 You are welcome to bring your own food and drink into the park and set up a picnic for as long as you like.
 If your picnic has more than 30 guests, please fill out our event enquiry form.
 It is important to note that there are guidelines for picnics to keep our park community safe.

 See our map to find the nearest toilet.
-If there is a disabled access option it will be indicated.
+If there is an accessible access option it will be indicated.